-Competitive scores this year were 21 and higher.
+Competitive scores this year were 22 and higher.
 If your scores are significantly lower than our class averages, we recommend to retake the Dental Admissions Test (DAT).
 There is a 90-day waiting period before you can retake the DAT.
-There is not a deadline to take the DAT, but preference for admission is given to students who provide DAT scores no later than September for the entering class of the following July.
+There is not a deadline to take the DAT, but preference for admission is given to students who provide DAT scores no later than November for the entering class of the following July.
+The committee reviews the most recent DAT scores in the application.

 The Dental Admissions Test (DAT) can be taken on almost any day of the year at any Prometric Center.
 Instructions on how to schedule a date for the DAT, please go on online to American Dental Association (ADA).